Oracle's quarterly results top Wall Street expectations

 Global spending on servers, storage and enterprise networks is likely to grow 4 percent next year, after increasing just 1 percent in 2013, according to market research firm IDC.

-Oracle plans to compete aggressively against rivals offering cloud-based technology infrastructure services, like Amazon.com (AMZN.O) and Rackspace RAX.N, Ellison said.
+Oracle plans to compete aggressively against rivals offering cloud-based technology infrastructure services, like Amazon.com and Rackspace, Ellison said.

 "We're going to be cost competitive and price competitive at the infrastructure level while being highly differentiated at both the platform level and the application level," he said.